oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 In Oracle Data Safe, you can provision audit policies on your target databases and collect audit data into the Oracle Data Safe repository.
 There are basic, administrator, user, Oracle pre-defined, and custom audit policies, as well as audit policies designed to help your organization meet compliance standards.
 When you register a target database, Oracle Data Safe automatically creates an audit profile, audit policy, and audit trails relevant for the target database.

 Start by reviewing the global settings in Oracle Data Safe.
-Then, review the audit profile, audit trail(s), and audit policy automatically created for your target database.
+Then, review the audit profile, audit trail(s), and audit policy that are automatically created for your target database.
 Start audit data collection on your target database and provision a few audit policies.
 Analyze the audit events, view reports, create a custom audit report, and download the custom audit report as a PDF.

 Estimated Lab Time: 20 minutes